Stagyrite/stagyrite.github.io/README.md

 To keep the long story short, my professional skills include Java, DevOps, dotCMS, Hibernate, IDE, JavaScript, Perl, Raku, SQL, and Spring.
 By IDE, I mean mainly IntelliJ IDEA and Eclipse, although I worked with NetBeans too.
 I've even done a fun project with WebStorm, but either Emacs or Vim should be excluded from the list of IDEs.
 Nevertheless, I used Vim at school and, more recently, Emacs to further educate myself in SML.

+When it comes to five programming languages worth knowing, those are: Java, JavaScript, SQL, Perl and Raku.
+Nevertheless, C++ would be an interesting add-on, as one can handle concurrency differently than in Java.
+It's all a not-so-recent opinion, and therefore, more is allowed, for instance, Ruby.
+The way I write the headers of the sections on my homepage comes directly from [Streem](https://github.com/matz/streem "matz/streem: prototype of stream based programming language"), which was written by the creator of Ruby.

 ## 💎 ["Contact", "me"] | stdout

 [![avatar](images/avatar.png)](images/big/avatar.png "⬛ avatar")